JackHidary/quantumcomputingbook/README.md

 # Online Site for Quantum Computing: An Applied Approach

-Welcome to the online site for Quantum Computing: An Applied Approach published by Springer.
+Welcome to the online site for *Quantum Computing: An Applied Approach published by Springer*, to be published in summer 2019.

 You will find a number of resources here including:
   - Code for the algorithms discussed in the book